joshbegley/nyt-latest/updates.md

 `Kimbrel, 36, was at least willing to share with a reporter that a balky back contributed to his struggles last season.`\
 https://nytimes.com/athletic/6227824/2025/03/24/craig-kimbrel-braves-return-bullpen/

-**A Palestinian Director of ‘No Other Land’ Is Attacked and Detained, Witnesses Say**\
+**Palestinian Director of Oscar-Winning ‘No Other Land’ Is Attacked, Witnesses Say**\
 `Hamdan Ballal was assaulted by masked attackers in his home village in the Israeli-occupied West Bank, witnesses said.
 The Israeli military said he had been detained for questioning.`\
 https://nytimes.com/2025/03/24/world/middleeast/no-other-land-director-attack.html